 - Skin changes in the hands and feet

 Other tests used in diagnosing Kawasaki Disease include:

 Lab tests.
 Blood and urine samples are taken to check for signs of inflammation.
 These are also used to help rule out other health problems.

 Electrocardiography (ECG or EKG).
 This test records the electrical activity of the heart through small, sticky patches on the child's chest.
 The patches are connected to a machine with wires.
 The machine records the electrical activity.
 This helps check for problems with heart rhythm and heart structure.

 - Echocardiography (echo).
 This test uses sound waves to create a picture of the heart.
 This can show problems with heart structure, valves, and heart function.
 This can also show problems with the coronary arteries.

-Treatment will depend on your child’s symptoms, age, and general health.
+Treatment for Kawasaki Disease will depend on your child’s symptoms, age and general health.
 It will also depend on how severe the condition is.
 Treatment typically starts as soon as the problem is suspected.
 Your child may need to stay in the hospital for a few days or longer.

 Your child's healthcare provider may prescribe aspirin or intravenous (IV) gamma globulin (IVIG).
 Corticosteroids and other medicines may also be prescribed if aspirin and IVIG don't work well.

 Once your child is home, he or she may need to take low-dose aspirin for 6 to 8 weeks.
 Do not give your child aspirin without first talking with the child's healthcare provider.